AllisonArtG/CST680SU/final-project/readme.md

 ## To Test

-First import my Postman Collection (TODO) and my Postman Environment (TODO) into Postman.
+First import my Postman Collection `CST680SU.postman_collection.json` and my Postman Environment `CST680SU_Localhost.postman_environment.json` into Postman.

 You will first need to load the test data into the Redis Database.
 Simply run the `Load Data` folder.